Fantasy and fairy art are my passion. I can’t remember a time when they weren’t.

 The trouble with such an approach is that fairies are subtle-energy beings with no physical bodies to see.
 Sure, at times they might appear as physical projections, but those events are uncommon and unpredictable.
 If you base your fairy research on that approach alone, it will result in endless frustration.

 A Workable Approach

-If you passionately want to commune with fairies, you need to go where they are.
-And contrary to popular belief, that has never been primarily a physical location.
+To commune with fairies, you just need to go where they are.
+And contrary to popular belief, that has never been chiefly a physical location.
 The key to fairies remains deep within your core.